 Triple Lakes Trail is a 18.9 mile lightly trafficked out and back trail located near Denali National Park, Alaska that features a lake and is rated as difficult.
-The trail offers a number of activity options and is accessible from April until September.
+The trail offers a number of activity options and is best used from April until September.

 Fantastic views, well-maintained trail, gradual uphill and downhill - doesn't get better than this!